 How are Knowledge Graphs used?

-By contrast, Google has been using a Link Graph to analyse and evaluate relationships between documents and websites and a Knowledge Graph to map and analyse relationships between entities for quite some time.
+By contrast, Google has been using a Link Graph to analyse and evaluate relationships between documents and websites.
+And a Knowledge Graph has been used to map and analyse relationships between entities for quite some time.
 By way of summary, a Knowledge Graph can be used to identify the semantic meaning of terms, their semantic context and their similarity to other terms.

 It goes without saying that this opens up numerous possibilities, since knowledge obtained from a Knowledge Graph can be easily mapped.
 Another factor that contributes to this is that this knowledge can be expanded very easily, simply by adding data.
 This offers decisive advantages, especially in the area of chatbots.
 The number of intents (predefined sample questions) can be enormously reduced by using a Knowledge Graph